-9.4 Overtime and Premium Pay.
-A nurse shall be paid at the rate of one and one-half (11⁄2) times the nurse's regular rate of pay for all hours worked in any one category listed below, including statutory overtime pay under 9.4.1 or premium pay under 9.4.2 through 9.4.4.
-Except where otherwise noted, whenever time and one-half is payable for hours worked under one category, such hours will not be considered again for determination of premium payments under another category.

-- 9.4.1 Overtime.
+- 9.4 Overtime and Premium Pay.
+A nurse shall be paid at the rate of one and one-half $(1\frac{1}{2})$ times the nurse's regular rate of pay for all hours worked in any one category listed below, including statutory overtime pay under 9.4.1 or premium pay under 9.4.2 through 9.4.4.
+Except where otherwise noted, whenever time and one-half is payable for hours worked under one category, such hours will not be considered again for determination of premium payments under another category. - 9.4.1 Overtime.
 In excess of forty (40) hours worked within the standard work week as defined in Section 8.1. - 9.4.2 Excess of standard work day.
 Hours worked in excess of the nurse's standard pre-scheduled work day noted on the posted schedule in one day, which is defined as a calendar day (0000-2359).
 Flex time at the nurse's initiation or request shall not result in such time and one-half pay. - 9.4.3 Additional weekends.
 For part-time regular nurses, on any consecutive weekend which is not a regularly scheduled weekend for the nurse, provided that a nurse shall not be eligible for premium pay under this provision more frequently than every other weekend.
 For full-time regular nurses, (1) on any weekend exceeding two weekends worked in any eight-week period consisting of two full cycles, and (2) on any consecutive weekend which is not a regularly scheduled weekend for the nurse, provided that a nurse shall not be eligible for premium pay under this provision more frequently than every other weekend.
 A nurse shall not be regularly scheduled to work consecutive weekends. - a.
 Exempt from this provision are those nurses who have agreed in writing to work schedules calling for additional weekend work, and those nurses who express a desire in writing to work additional weekends when work is available.
 Nurses who have agreed in writing to work consecutive weekends may withdraw such authorization in writing with two (2) cycles notice.
 This request will not be unreasonably denied by the manager. - b.
-A weekend is defined as Saturday and/or Sunday.

-- 9.4.4 Call-back.
-Time actually worked during a nurse's on-call status under Section 9.7, for a minimum of two (2) hours\. - 9.4.5 Holiday pay.
+A weekend is defined as Saturday and/or Sunday. - 9.4.4 Call-back.
+Time actually worked during a nurse's on-call status under Section 9.7, for a minimum of two (2) hours. - 9.4.5 Holiday pay.
 Hours worked on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve and Christmas Day.
 Holiday pay shall apply for all hours worked from 11:00 p.m. on the day preceding the holiday until 10:59 p.m. on the actual holiday.
 A regularly scheduled nurse who does not work because of a holiday may either use PTO or take the day off without pay.
 Work on a holiday weekend shall be counted toward fulfilling the nurse's weekend work requirement.
-Nurses shall not be scheduled to work above their scheduled FTE during a holiday week. - 9.5 Patient Care Coordinator Differential.
-A nurse assigned to Patient Care Coordinator responsibilities as defined in article 3.3 shall be paid a minimum differential of either \$3.60 \$3.15 per hour for the duration of the nurse's assignment to such a Coordinator vacancy in accordance with Section 13.3; or \$2.65 \$2.20 per hour worked when designated by the Agency to perform the duties of such a Coordinator in the role of Facilitator.
-Effective the first full pay period following 7/1/2022, the Coordinator differential shall increase to \$3.75 per hour and the facilitator to \$2.80 per hour. - 9.6 Hourly Differential.
-All nurses who work or are scheduled to work oncall a minimum of three (3) consecutive hours after 1500 shall be paid a differential of \$2.80 per hour \$2.50 per hour.
-Effective July 1, 2022, the evening shift differential will increase to \$3.00.
-A nurse who works the third shift shall be paid a shift differential for all hours worked after between 2300 hours and 0830 of \$7.15 \$4.70 per hour.
-Effective the first full pay period following 7/1/2022, the night shift differential will increase to \$7.50.
-A nurse, after 12 (twelve) continuous months as a nurse, shall be paid a night shift differential for all hours worked after 2300 hours of \$6.90 per hour.
-This provision shall not apply to nurses who choose to flex their regular schedule beyond 1700 hours.
+Nurses shall not be scheduled to work above their scheduled FTE during a holiday week. - 9.5 Coordinator Differential.
+A nurse assigned to Coordinator responsibilities, as defined in article 3.3, shall be paid a minimum differential of either \$3.60 per hour for the duration of the nurse's assignment to such a Coordinator vacancy in accordance with Section 13.3; or \$2.65 per hour worked when designated by the Agency to perform the duties of such a Coordinator in the role of Facilitator.
+Effective the first full pay period followingJuly 1,

+2022, the Coordinator differential shall increase to \$3.75 and the Facilitator differential shall increase to \$2.80 per hour.